Claudia Campisano

 Instead, problems with the communicator can occur when:

-issues debt tokens without any deposited assets
+Issues debt tokens without any deposited assets

-accept fraudulent messages from a fake custodian or a debt issuer
+Accept fraudulent messages from a fake custodian or a debt issuer

-does not relay messages
+Does not relay messages

-the source contract does not emit events upon deposit/withdrawal
+The source contract does not emit events upon deposit/withdrawal

 Conclusion